The Daily Garden

 Silk Road routes (Wikiality) CC BY-SA 3.0

 A single pest, virus, bacteria, or other plant problem can catch a ride on a shipment of produce, furniture, or dollar store doo-dad bound for your neighborhood.
 Before you know it, you’re up against something new.
 Some of those new problems can be devastating.
 And many countries are forced, through poverty, to ignore trade restrictions regarding pests, diseases, and chemical use.
-As a result, low price produce often comes at a higher long-term cost.
+As a result, low-priced produce often comes at a higher long-term cost.

 Pathogen spillover